Committee on Chemistry and Public Affairs

 - Encourage and facilitate participation by the members of ACS in government relations.

-- Public policy that is much more informed by chemical professionals.
+- Public policy informed by chemistry.

 Goal 3: Maintain a competitive public policy fellowship program with a focus on the long-term contributions of fellows to the chemical enterprise.